Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 3. Classes

-Master, clever, cunning, resourceful; business man .
+Master, smart, cunning, resourceful; man of action .

 3. Classes

-Inactive, groans.
+Inactive, moaning.

-Zhilin won the respect of children and adults: "Korosh Urus", "Dzhigit".
+Zhilin won the respect of children and adults: “Korosh Urus”, “dzhigit”.

 4. The opinion of the Tatars about Kostylin

-Kostylin is "meek".
+Kostylin - “meek”.

-V ...
+V .
 The escape

 Kostylin is a burden; suffers, shows selfishness, weakness.

-7. Summing up the results of the lesson.
+7. Summing up the lesson.
 Reflection

 1. Significance of the topic

-It is necessary in life to:
+This is necessary in life to:

 Make the right choice of friends;